 - Shadowchasers (Cyber Commander): Hebi-Na says this to Ember when she (Ember) approaches Hebi-Na after she loses to Wilhelm while in her weakened state.
 Ember doesn't.

 - Thor: The Dark World.
 Loki when Thor turns up to free him in exchange for his help.
 An interesting version in that when Loki gives this trope, he appears as his usual nattily-dressed self delivering the expected Reason You Suck Speeches, but Thor tells him to drop the facade.
 The glamor then disappears to reveal Loki with unkempt hair, slumped at the back of his trashed Luxury Prison Suite because he had taken out his fury on his cell upon learning the death of his mother.

 - The Secrets of the Immortal Nicholas Flamel: Several times.

 - In The Pillars of the Earth, Remigius asks this to Philip when he finds him begging.
 Instead of that, Philip invites him back to Kingsbridge.

-- At the end of Spock's World, the Big Bad asks if Spock has the desire to make fun of her, because of the obvious slipping in said character's capabilities.
+- At the end of Spock's World, the Big Bad asks if Spock has the desire to make fun, because of the obvious slipping in said character's capabilities.
 Spock answers, "If that was my thought, there is nothing in it to do me ill credit."
 But he doesn't.